Use the following tips and timeline to organize your plans prior to graduation and departure from GSU.

 - If you would like to remain in the U.S. for work experience after graduation, you should attend an employment workshop as soon as possible.
 Eligible F-1 students can work on OPT (Optional Practical Training) and J-1 students can work on Academic Training.
 Also visit the Career Services Office for resume and interviewing assistance.

-- If you plan to leave the U.S. after graduating, make flight arrangements for your return home and submit the Notice of Future Intentions form to the ISSS office.
+- If you plan to leave the U.S. after graduating, make flight arrangements for your return home and submit the Notice of Future Intentions form in iStart.

 - If you plan to stay in the U.S. and transfer to another school, talk to an advisor in ISSS for information regarding your immigration status and the transfer out process.